There are so many incredible things to do in Singapore!

 - The garden houses the National Orchid Garden that grows over 60,000 orchids and plants and displays the largest orchid in the world.

 - Children can play around and learn about the life of a plant at the Jacob Ballas Children’s garden.

 - To gain insights into the rich heritage of the garden, there are interactive and multimedia panels and exhibits at the SBG Heritage Museum.

 13. National Orchid Garden

 Located inside the Singapore Botanical Garden, National Orchid Garden is another place to visit in Singapore offers every visitor the most exotic orchids on display.
-There garden features more than 2,000 hybrids and 1,000 species of striking orchids.
-If you are an orchid lover, you will definitely regret for not paying a visit here.
+Their garden features more than 2,000 hybrids and 1,000 species of striking orchids.
+If you are an orchid lover, you will definitely regret not paying a visit here.

 Also read: 7 Popular National Parks In Malaysia

 - These blossom flowers are colourful and stunning in every angle.
 Be sure to bring along a camera to capture the beauty.

 - The orchids are displayed according to the colour which represents different seasons which are the spring, summer, autumn and lastly, winter.